akeneo/pim-api-docs/content/getting-started/synchronize-pim-products-6x/welcome.md

-# 👋 Welcome in this tutorial!
+# 👋 Welcome to this tutorial!

 This tutorial will teach you:
 > How to synchronize PIM product data with your App